 Office 365 provides a corporate-grade business environment for small companies and increased infrastructure flexibility for businesses with on-premises servers.
-We are going to cover Office 365 infrastructure basics, discuss whether built-in data protection tools cover all your backup needs, and how to back up Office 365 in more convenient ways.
+We are going to cover Office 365 Mailbox Backup basics, discuss whether built-in data protection tools cover all your backup needs, and how to back up Office 365 in more convenient ways.

 Overview of Office 365 Mail Infrastructure